PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-06 06:46:47
+Last updated: 2024-04-06 06:47:20
-Random Quote: I'm going to tell you something curious about prisons.
-You're never alone.
-But you always have the feeling that you are. - Don Neto
+Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby